fatzebra/terragrunt-workspace-buildkite-plugin/README.md

 ### `module_dir` (Required, string)

 The relative path to the directory where the terragrunt modules you want to run are in.

+### `output_module_groups_path` (Optional, string)

+The output from the command `terragrunt output-module-groups` piped to this path when run in the `module_dir` this is a JSON object which outlines the available modules and the order they should be executed in.
+This can be used when you don't terragrunt on your workspace but use docker to run terragrunt.
+If the file can't be found or doesn't have content then the pipeline will try and run the command itself.

+Default: `.terragrunt_module_groups_output.json`

 ### `allowed_modules` (Optional, array)